SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/0Webscraper.io_Setup.md

 <br><br><br><br>

 With that, we've reached the end of the process.
 As a result, you have a master file in which you have the interest rates from all desired financial institutions on a daily basis.
-This file is updated once a day.
+This file is updated once a day and can be used for further analysis.

 <br><br><br><br>